emberjs/data/ROADMAP.md

 We loosely define this to mean three things.

-1) Than any request an application makes might be best implemented via EmberData.
+1) That any request an application makes might be best implemented via EmberData.
 2) That the shared interfaces for requesting, mutating and interacting with data that EmberData provides enable applications to easily maintain, iterate on, and migrate between data best practices within their organization.
 3) That any API format specification could be utilized directly by a matching cache implementation, consumable by SchemaModel, and elegantly supported via a Handler and Request Builders.

-Our stretch goal (and ultimate north star) is to achieve this for all frontend Javascript applications, not just Ember applications.
+Our stretch goal (and ultimate north star) is to achieve this for all frontend JavaScript applications, not just Ember applications.

 To help achieve this we're targetting the following goals:

 - **EmberData independent of ember-source**
-  - Removal of remaining support for Ember classic
+  - Removal of remaining support for Ember Classic
     > some bare minimum support may remain until Ember similarly deprecates support
   - Decoupling of EmberData from Ember the framework
   - Removal of all promise proxies